timeplus-io/timeplus-cpp/README.md

 C++ client for [Timeplus Enterprise](https://www.timeplus.com/) and [Timeplus Proton](https://github.com/timeplus-io/proton).
 The code is based on [clickhouse-cpp](https://github.com/ClickHouse/clickhouse-cpp/), with data type changes and other enhancements.

-You can run DDL, streaming SQL, or data ingestion with this C++ client.
+You can run DDL, streaming queries, or data ingestion with this C++ client.
+Both sync and async inserts are supported, with idempotent_id support.

 ## Supported data types